Mohamed-Rafat-Safan/Movie-App-By-Jetpack-Compose/README.md

-# Movie App By Jetpack Compose
+# Movieس App By Jetpack Compose

 - The Movie App is an Android app built using modern tech like Jetpack Compose, TMDB API, Retrofit, and MVI with clean architecture by layer (data - domain - presentation).